softeng-feup/open-cx-a-programmer-odissey/docs/Development-Report.md

 This module allows for easy communication between participants in a conference and finding people with similar interests around each of them by using a small and lightweight device.

 ## Requirements
-This module requires each person participating in the conference to use a micro:bit, and also requires some information about the user, such as his personal information, his CV and his interests.
+This module requires each person participating in the conference to use a micro:bit and requires some information about the user, such as his personal information, his CV and his interests.

 Start by contextualizing your module, describing the main concepts, terms, roles, scope and boundaries of the application domain addressed by the project.

-### Use case diagram
+### Use case diagram Imcomplete?
 ![Use cases](https://user-images.githubusercontent.com/2162852/67559084-2099d280-f710-11e9-9bbb-42d1b8b58b02.png)

 Create a use-case diagram in UML with all high-level use cases possibly addressed by your module.